Powerful Visible Patterned Events

 The Uighurs might have more than a million people in Chinese prisons today for purely tribal reasons.

 China is an extremely tribal country.
-It’s clear about the winning tribe in all of those settings.
+It’s very directly and explicitly clear about the winning tribe in all of those settings.

 Ethiopia has multiple local tribal groups at perpetual and clearly anti-tribal war with each other.
 Somalia has had some of the bloodiest intertribal wars in the world.